Blotch3D/Blotch3D/readme.md

 -   More than one 3D window per process

+Unity3D is Cadillac 3D library that does virtually anything.
+See the Unity3D site for details, but generally, if your profits or funding is less than \$100K per year on your Unity3D product, then Unity3D is free.
+If you make more per year, then you pay Unity3D less than 1% of profits that year.
+So, that's probably worth every penny when you think about it, especially since it is Unity3D that would probably be what sells your product.
+The binaries are larger, and learning curve is certainly steeper, though.

 I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
 You could even try using both together (making the BlWindow.Window common between the two), but